-1. To ensure that economic recovery and renewal following the Coronavirus is successful, the government must ensure that it supports all the different types of workers in the economy-

-- employees, workers and the self-employed.
+- 1. To ensure that economic recovery and renewal following the Coronavirus is successful, the government must ensure that it supports all the different types of workers in the economy-employees, workers and the self-employed.
 The government will need to stimulate demand across a range of sectors, particularly in foundational industries. - 2.
 The government should prioritise a green recovery.
 It should look to create new jobs in sectors that will help us to stall climate change and should be ambitious with its investment in Research and Development and the creation of new jobs and industries. - 3.
-The government should consider how it can best support manual workers, including those working in manufacturing, steel and other foundational industries. - 4.
-The government should be concerned about the emerging gap between a class of white collar workers who can easily work remotely and have not been damaged by the pandemic, and those who are continuing to travel to workplaces, adapting to social distancing and public transport notably of our members who had been able to work from home, only 11% had seen a fall in income, contrasted with 22% of those who have continued to work in their current workplaces.
+The government should consider how it can best support manual workers, including those working in manufacturing, steel and other foundational industries.
+We found that 56% of our members have continued to work in their normal workplace. - 4.
+The government should be concerned about the emerging gap between a class of white collar workers who can easily work remotely and have not been damaged by the pandemic, and those who are continuing to travel to workplaces, adapting to social distancing and public transport notably of our members who had been able to work from home, only 12.5% had seen a fall in income, contrasted with 25.51% of those who have continued to work in their current workplaces.
 This suggests that manual workers, as well as those whose jobs require significant contact with service users or clients have been particularly badly hit by the dampening of demand due to Coronavirus. - 5.
-The government should prioritise strategic foundational industries such as steel and other manufacturing sectors. - 6.
-The pandemic shows the dangers of relying on fragile international supply chains.
-The government should therefore focus on foundational and manufacturing industries within the UK to ensure resilience. - 7.
-Foundational industries have played a significant role in places and regions across the UK.
-These industries have the potential to become significant drivers of growth and jobs and are on the path to becoming environmentally friendly.
-In addition, there will be severe knock-on effects if these industries are not supported: as well as direct job losses, we expect to see thousands of jobs losses in supply chains. - 8.
-This is also an opportunity to use the investment to transform these industries to allow them to contribute to the government's targets on environmental sustainability.
+The government should also consider the critical role of the self-employed and ensure that small business owners across the country are treated fairly throughout this recovery.
+58% of our self-employed members told us they had experienced a large fall in income due to the pandemic.
+This compared to just 6.46% of employees.
+The government should consider offering support not just to large businesses, but to small business owners. - 6.
+The government should also prioritise mental health in its recovery programme.
+52.29% of Community members said that COVID-19 has had a negative impact on their mental health.
+Mental health is not a fringe issue, but a vital workplace consideration that will affect productivity demand and confidence.